ufal/UMR/doc/eventive-concepts.md

 ## Eventive concepts

-**Eventive concepts** (or **events**) constitute important building blocks in UMR annotation – their identification is important for annotation  of participant roles (as well as for aspect and modality annotation).
+**Eventive concepts** (or **events**) constitute important building blocks in UMR annotation – their identification is **important for annotation  of participant roles** (as well as for aspect and modality annotation).

 (See also the short description in [terminologie.md](https://github.com/ufal/UMR/blob/main/doc/terminologie.md).)

+DZ:  It is still not clear (to me) whether there is any difference in UMR annotation of stative verbs when they are regarded as eventive concepts (i.e., in predication) and when they are non-eventive concepts (i.e., in reference and modification).

 According to the [UMR Guidelines (Part 3-1-1.)](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-1-1-eventive-concepts),